seregazhuk/seregazhuk.github.io_old/_posts/2019-04-12-restful-api-with-reactphp-basic-auth.md

 ---
-title: "Building a RESTful API Using ReactPHP: JWT And Basic Authentication"
+title: "Building a RESTful API Using ReactPHP: Basic Authentication"
-tags: [PHP, Event-Driven Programming, ReactPHP, API, JWT, Authentication]
+tags: [PHP, Event-Driven Programming, ReactPHP, API, RESTful API, Basic Authentication]
 layout: post
-description: "Authenticate ReactPHP RESTful API with Basic HTTP and JWT authentication"
+description: "Authenticate ReactPHP RESTful API with Basic HTTP authentication"
 ---

 When it comes to securing our RESTful API things became interesting because a truly RESTful API should remain stateless.
 It means that the server doesn't store sessions, all the information that the server needs to handle